Skip to content

 Catch DNS problems before they stop visitors from reaching your site.

-DNS (Domain Name System) is like the phone book of the internet.
-When someone types your domain name into their browser, DNS translates it into the actual server address where your site lives.
-If your DNS records are wrong or missing, visitors can't find your site, even if the site itself is running perfectly.
-DomainDash monitors your DNS records so you'll know straight away if something changes.
+DNS monitoring is the practice of regularly checking your domain's DNS records — A, AAAA, NS, MX, TXT — to detect changes, outages, or misconfigurations before they stop visitors reaching your site.
+DNS, the Domain Name System, is the phone book of the internet: it translates your domain name into the actual server address where your site lives.
+If those records are wrong or missing, visitors hit a wall even if your site itself is running perfectly.
+DomainDash watches your DNS records so you'll know straight away if something changes.

 What we check